Packed with vegetables and layered with flavor, this Vegetarian Borscht is a delicious, hearty, and nutritious meal.

 What Do Beets Taste Like?

-Beets have an earthy, sweet flavor.
-Because of their natural sweetness, I like to balance the flavor of beets.
-A touch of salt and some kind of acid, such as fresh lemon juice, are a great pairing with beets!
+Because of their natural sweetness, I like to balance their flavor with a couple other ingredients.
+A touch of salt and some kind of acid (such as fresh lemon juice) are a great way counterbalance beets!

 What Does Borscht Taste Like?